 DCU researchers develop maths platform for blind students

-EuroMath aims to provide enhanced support to teachers and pupils with visual impairments.
+EuroMath aims to give enhanced support to teachers and pupils with visual impairments

 Funded under the Erasmus+ programme, EuroMath aims to provide enhanced support to teachers and students with visual impairments.